 When submitting a nomination please also include your contact information.

-The winner will be announced and honored in a pre-game ceremony on Saturday, April 28th when the Sea Dogs host the Reading Fightin Phils at 1:00 PM at Hadlock Field.
+The winner will be announced and honored in a pre-game ceremony at a 2019 Sea Dogs game.